awsdocs/amazon-eks-user-guide/doc_source/managed-node-update-behavior.md

      For example, if your node group has five Availability Zones and `maxUnavailable` as one, the upgrade process can launch a maximum of 10 nodes\.
 However when `maxUnavailable` is 20 \(or anything higher than 10, the process would launch 20 new nodes\)\.

-1. After scaling the Auto Scaling Group, it checks if the nodes using the latest configuration are present in the node group\.
+1. After scaling the Auto Scaling group, it checks if the nodes using the latest configuration are present in the node group\.
 This step succeeds only when it meets these criteria:
    + At least one new node is launched in every Availability Zone where the node exists\.
    + Every new node should be in `Ready` state\.
    + New nodes should have Amazon EKS applied labels\.